 Why act in response?

 • OpenAI is recklessly scaling AI.
 Besides accelerating "progress" toward mass extinction, it causes increasing harms.
 Many communities are now speaking up.
-In my circles only, I count seven new books critiquing AI corps.
+In my circles alone, I count seven new books critiquing AI corps.
 It’s what happens when you scrape everyone's personal data to train inscrutable models (computed by polluting data centers) used to cheaply automate out professionals and spread disinformation and deepfakes.

 • Safety researchers used to say they could improve things on the inside.
 They didn’t want to ruin the goodwill.
 That option is no longer available.